General enquiries: 0800 326 5559

 As your body attempts to rebalance and adjust to this change, you may experience nausea, sweating, confusion, hallucinations and even seizures, all of which must be carefully monitored by medical professionals.
 [6]

-They will be able to prescribe you various medications, such as Librium (Chlordiazepoxide), which you can take throughout the withdrawal process – this can decrease your chances of experiencing a withdrawal-related seizure.
+They will be able to prescribe you various detox medications, such as Librium (Chlordiazepoxide), which you can take throughout the withdrawal process – this can decrease your chances of experiencing a withdrawal-related seizure.

 It is important to start rehab as soon as possible as alcohol can have a whole host of side effects like difficulty walking, blurred vision, slurred speech, slowed reaction times and impaired memory.